plausible/docs/docs/trial-to-paid.md

 Under "**Subscription Plan**", your "**Current plan**" should list "**Free Trial**".
 Click on "**Upgrade**" to upgrade your trial account to a paid subscription.

+Note that you will keep all the stats you have collected during the trial when you upgrade your account.
+We do not reset any data collected in the trial.

 <img alt="Upgrade your trial account to a paid subscription" src={useBaseUrl('img/subscription-plan.png')} />

 ## Choose your subscription tier